ShikawaLePaladin/LibramSwap/README.md

 ## ❓ FAQ

-**Q : L'addon ne charge pas mes librams à la connexion ?**
-R : Assurez-vous d'avoir cliqué "Save" après avoir configuré vos sorts.
-Le profil doit être sauvegardé pour se charger automatiquement.

-**Q : Les dropdowns sont vides après `/reload` ?**
-R : Cela signifie que le profil a été créé avant d'avoir configuré les librams.
-Configurez vos sorts, puis cliquez "Save" pour écraser le profil.

-**Q : Comment savoir quel profil est actif ?**
-R : Tapez `/libramprofile` pour voir le profil actif et le nombre de sorts configurés.

-**Q : L'addon ne swap pas en combat ?**
-R : Par sécurité, l'addon ne swap pas si votre curseur a un objet, ou si une fenêtre de transaction est ouverte.

-**Q : Comment créer plusieurs profils (Heal/Tank/PvP) ?**
-R : Configurez vos sorts pour un rôle, sauvegardez le profil avec un nom (ex: "Heal").
-Changez la configuration, sauvegardez avec un autre nom (ex: "Tank").
-Chargez le profil voulu selon la situation.
+**Q: The addon doesn't load my librams on login?**
+A: Make sure you clicked "Save" after configuring your spells.
+The profile must be saved to auto-load.

+**Q: Dropdowns are empty after `/reload`?**
+A: This means the profile was created before configuring librams.
+Configure your spells, then click "Save" to overwrite the profile.

+**Q: How do I know which profile is active?**
+A: Type `/ssikaprofile` to see the active profile and number of configured spells.

+**Q: The addon doesn't swap in combat?**
+A: For safety, the addon won't swap if your cursor has an item or a transaction window is open.

+**Q: How do I create multiple profiles (Heal/Tank/PvP)?**
+A: Configure spells for one role, save the profile with a name (e.g., "Heal").
+Change configuration, save with another name (e.g., "Tank").
+Load the desired profile as needed.

-## 🐛 Problèmes connus
+## 🐛 Known Issues

-- Le swap peut échouer si vous spammez le sort trop rapidement (utilisez le délai)
+- Swap may fail if you spam the spell too quickly (use the delay setting)
-- Certains librams nécessitent un nom exact (sensible à la casse)
+- Some librams require exact name matching (case-sensitive)

-## 👨‍💻 Développement
+## 👨‍💻 Development

-Ce projet est open-source.
-Les contributions sont les bienvenues !
+This project is open-source.
+Contributions are welcome!

-### Structure des fichiers
+### File Structure
-- `LibramSwap_fixed.lua` : Logique principale du swap
+- `LibramSwap_fixed.lua` : Main swap logic
-- `LibramSwapConfig.lua` : Interface utilisateur (Configuration, Profils, Sorts Manager)
+- `LibramSwapConfig.lua` : User interface (Configuration, Profiles, Sorts Manager)
-- `LibramSwap.toc` : Manifeste de l'addon
+- `LibramSwap.toc` : Addon manifest

+## 📜 Credits

+- **Original LibramSwap**: Created by Theo
+- **ShikaSwap**: Modified and enhanced by Shikawa

+This version is a complete overhaul of the original addon with new features, improved UI, and a robust profile system.

-## 📜 Licence
+## 📜 License

-Libre d'utilisation et de modification.
+Free to use and modify.

-## 🙏 Remerciements
+## 🙏 Acknowledgments

-Merci à la communauté Turtle WoW pour leurs retours et suggestions !
+Thanks to the Turtle WoW community for their feedback and suggestions!

 ---

 **Version** : 1.0
-**Auteur** : Theo
+**Author** : Shikawa (based on LibramSwap by Theo)
-**Compatibilité** : WoW 1.12 (Vanilla) / Turtle WoW
+**Compatibility** : WoW 1.12 (Vanilla) / Turtle WoW